Sameer725/cbh-take-home-project/Ticket_Breakdown.md

   1. Implementation: 3hrs
   2. Testing: 1hr

 ### Task 2: API to retrieve the shift using the Agent id.

 - **Description**:
-  Create a function `getShiftByAgentId` which will return all the Shifts worked by the given Agent.
-The function take `agentId` as parameter.

-- **Acceptance Criteria**
-  Given the `agentId` this function should return all the Shifts that the agent has worked on.

-- **Implementation**:

-1. Add a method `getShiftByAgentId`, to retrive all Shifts information from Shifts table.

-- **Estimation**: 6hrs

-1. Implementation: 4hrs
-2. Testing: 2hrs

-### Task 2: API to retrieve the shift using the Agent id.

-- **Description**: